top of page

 Leather also remains a popular choice, particularly in warm tones such as cognac, caramel, saddle brown, and chestnut.
 These leathers are durable, easy to maintain, and well suited for everyday family living.

-Trend 5: Longevity as a sustainability choice
+Trend 5: Longevity as a Sustainability Choice

 Sustainability in 2026 is less about labels and more about long-term impact.
 One of the most effective ways to reduce environmental impact is to invest in furniture that lasts.